 Medical research or not?

-In the Netherlands, medical research involving human subjects is regulated by the Law on Medical-Scientific Research (WMO).
+In the Netherlands, medical research involving human subjects is regulated by the Medical Research Involving Human Subjects Act (WMO).
 Research is subject to the WMO if:

 - It concerns medical-scientific research, and